yuhenabc/random/README.md

 #### **type**:

-You can generate different variant of strings based on the choices available, default is `alphanumeric`:
+You can generate different variant of strings based on the choices available, default is `'alphanumeric'`:

 ##### 1. alphanumeric

-To genereate alphanumeric characters. *example*:
+To genereate alphanumeric characters. *example*

 ```javascript
 random('alphanumeric'); // 'qCCm2Yoyycjm' or others